buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 By means of this spell, a willing creature or an object can be hidden, rendered impossible to detect for the duration.
 When you cast the spell and touch a target, it becomes invisible and cannot be targeted by divination spells, nor perceived through scrying sensors created by divination spells.

 If the target is a creature, it falls into a state of suspended animation.
-For the creature, time ceases to flow and it doesn't age.
+For the creature, time ceases to flow and it doesn' \*\*t age.

 You can set a condition for the spell to end early.
 The condition can be anything you choose, but it must occur or be visible within 1.5 kilometers of the target.
 Examples include *at the next judgment of the Patrons* or *when the tarrasque awakens*.
 This spell also ends if the target takes any damage.